wp-plugins/flash-calendar/readme.txt

 == Spider Flash Calendar Step by step guide Step 4 ==
 = Creating Themes for the Calendar =
 4.1 On the left menu select Spider FC>Spider FC Themes>Add a Theme.
-Note that you can fill out all the parameters from scratch (‘Custom’ in the ‘Inherit from theme’ drop-down menu) or modify the parameters of one of the existing calendar themes (choose the calendar theme from the ‘Inherit from theme’ drop-down menu).
+Note that you can fill out all the parameters from scratch ('Custom' in the 'Inherit from theme' drop-down menu) or modify the parameters of one of the existing calendar themes (choose the calendar theme from the 'Inherit from theme' drop-down menu).
 4.2 You can also use one of the existing calendar themes, with the possibility to modify them.
 You can find the list of the calendar  themes under Spider FC Themes.
-To apply the calendar theme, set it as ‘Default’.
-To view or edit the parameters of the calendar theme, simply click on the theme title or “Edit”.
-If you want to reset the parameters to their original values, there is a blue “Reset Theme” button on the bottom of the ‘Header Parameters’ section.
+To apply the calendar theme, set it as 'Default'.
+To view or edit the parameters of the calendar theme, simply click on the theme title or "Edit".
+If you want to reset the parameters to their original values, there is a blue "Reset Theme" button on the bottom of the 'Header Parameters' section.
 General Parameters of the Spider Flash Calendar
 4.3 Title.
 Add a title.
 4.4 Start week with Monday.
 Choose whether to start the calendar week from Monday or from Sunday.
 4.5 Date format.
 Define the format of the date (m=Month, d=Day, y=Year, and t=Time).
 4.6 Date format short.
 Define the short format of the date for the calendar.
 4.7 Time 12 Hours.
 Choose whether to use 12-hour time format or not.
 4.8 Width in the large mode.
-It is possible to switch between the “large” and the “small” modes of the calendar in front end.
+It is possible to switch between the "large" and the "small" modes of the calendar in front end.
 This field allows defining the width of the calendar in the large mode.
 4.9 Height in the large mode.
 Define the calendar height in the large mode.
 4.10 Width in the small mode.
 Define the calendar width in the small mode.
 4.11 Height in the small mode.
 Define the calendar height in the small mode.
 4.12 Size mode at start.
 Choose which size mode the calendar starts with.
 4.13 View mode at start.
 Choose which view mode the calendar starts with: days, months, years.
 4.14 Main background color (gradient).
 Choose the main background color of the calendar by specifying the two extreme points of the linear color gradient.
 4.15 Main border radius.
 This option is for making the corners of the calendar border round.
 Its value signifies the radius of the circle that fits in the corner of the border box.
-If you do not want to round the corners at all, you need to type in ‘0’.
+If you do not want to round the corners at all, you need to type in '0'.
 4.16 Main border color.
 Choose the color of the main border of the calendar.
 Header Parameters of the Calenadr
 4.18 Header Height.
 Define the height of the calendar header.